Rhodes to Rhodes Itinerary

 - Its cuisine, especially the famed goat meat baked in the oven with potatoes.

 Day three takes you to the butterfly-shaped island of Astypalaia.
 A must-see is the capital of Chora.
-This town is the port and one of the most picturesque towns in the Aegean.
+This is the port and one of the most picturesque Aegean towns.
 You may enjoy activities such as:

 - Swimming at the beaches: Agios Konstantinos, Vatses, Plakes, Kaminakia, Agios Giannis, Panormos, Pachia Ammos, Pera Gialos, and Livadia